• Skip to primary navigation

 This basic technique is shared universally, with countless variations from kitchen to kitchen among Caribbean Latin cooks.
 Spices and herbs often vary, but my own spin on this succulent, slow rusted meat has been to incorporate the juice of a sour orange (or Seville orange) into the Adobo.
 Typically, of the popular choice of apple cider vinegar or white wine vinegar.
 Sour oranges are difficult to locate, but well worth hunting down.
 Also, it’s common to traditionally to leave the pork skin on and cook it until crispy, but I prefer it skinless.

 Once you complete your roasted pork you can do all sorts of fun things with it.
-It’s great stuffed in jalapeños peppers for party appetizers, put it in tacos, use it as a base for rice dishes such as Rice with Pigeon Peas, or use it as a base my Jollof Rice – Vegan Style if you really want to add meat to a vegan dish.
+It’s great stuffed in jalapeños peppers for party appetizers, put it in tacos, use it as a base for rice dishes such as Rice with Pigeon Peas.

 marinated pork shoulder